wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-create-gateway-arm-template.md

 <properties
-   pageTitle="Create an application gateway by using Azure Resource Manager templates| Windows Azure" description="This page provides instructions to create an Azure application gateway by using the Azure Resource Manager template" documentationCenter="na" services="application-gateway"
+   pageTitle="Create an application gateway by using Azure Resource Manager templates| Azure" description="This page provides instructions to create an Azure application gateway by using the Azure Resource Manager template" documentationCenter="na" services="application-gateway"